HNBR O-Rings (Hydrogenated Nitrile)

 High Temperature Performance

-Ozone & Weather Resistance
+Ozone and Weather Resistance

 Sour Gas Compliance